 Anaphylaxis has been reported with ingredients contained in KADIAN.
 Advise patients how to recognize such a reaction and when to seek medical attention.

-Concurrent use of KADIAN and other central nervous system (CNS) depressants (e.g. sedatives, hypnotics, general anesthetics, antiemetics, phenothiazines, other tranquilizers, and alcohol) can increase the risk of respiratory depression, hypotension, and profound sedation or coma.
-Monitor patients receiving CNS depressants and KADIAN for signs of respiratory depression and hypotension.
-When such combined therapy is contemplated, reduce the initial dose of one or both agents.
+The concomitant use of KADIAN with other CNS depressants including sedatives, hypnotics, tranquilizers, general anesthetics, phenothiazines, other opioids, and alcohol can increase the risk of respiratory depression, profound sedation, coma and death.
+Monitor patients receiving CNS depressants and KADIAN for signs of respiratory depression, sedation and hypotension.

-Mixed agonist/antagonist analgesics may reduce the analgesic effect of KADIAN and/or may precipitate withdrawal symptoms in these patients.
-Avoid the use of agonist/antagonist analgesics (i.e., pentazocine, nalbuphine, butorphanol) in patients receiving KADIAN.
+Mixed agonist/antagonist (i.e., pentazocine, nalbuphine, butorphanol) and partial agonist (buprenorphine) analgesics may reduce the analgesic effect of KADIAN or precipitate withdrawal symptoms.
+Avoid the use of mixed agonist/antagonist and partial agonist analgesics in patients receiving KADIAN.